How do you till a small garden without a tiller? Even if you’re on a small plot, chances are you still want to till your soil.

 This one is a little tricky.
-It can definitely work, but there’s a fine line between “tilling” and “destroying”.
-Pigs, for example, will definitely take care of any weeds you want to get rid of and they’ll turn the soil to mud.
-Chickens will scratch the top layer and fertilize with their poop.
-Horses don’t do a great deal to the soil’s structure unless it’s wet.
+It can definitely work, but there’s a fine line between “tilling” and “destroying.”
+Pigs, for example, will definitely take care of any weeds you want to get rid of.
+They will also “till” the soil to an extent.

-You can get a till attachment for your drill, which makes your drill a real multi-tool.
+You can get a till attachment for your drill, which turns your drill into a multi-functional power tool.

 This particular one is described as:

 This attachment digs actual holes.
 You can use it to drill a hole for a plant or tree, or for post holes, for example.
-You can also use this to drill along the garden, which loosens the soil.
-You can then use a shovel to turn it.
+You can also use this to “drill” throughout your garden, which loosens the soil.
+You can then use a

 12. A garden claw or cultivator